-I want to allow people outside of my AWS account to access my SimSpace Weaver resources resource-based policies or access control lists (ACLs), you can use those policies to grant people access to your resources.
+I want to allow people outside of my AWS account to access my SimSpace Weaver resources

 You can create a role that users in other accounts or people outside of your organization can use to access your resources.
 You can specify who is trusted to assume the role.
 For services that support